calabozo/calabozo.github.com/statistics/tests.md

 [1] 5.815527e-05
 >
 ```
-The p-value is really low, so we can reject the null hypotesis.
+The p-value is really low, so we can reject the null hypothesis.
 This means that not all the groups have the same mean.

 The same procedure can be easily done with the build-in R function *aov*:
 ```R